Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 - Azure private DNS Zone
 - User Defined Routes

-For more detailed documentation on how to set it up see here: https://docs.microsoft.com/en-gb/azure/aks/private-clusters
+For more detailed documentation on how to set it up see here: [https://docs.microsoft.com/en-gb/azure/aks/private-clusters](https://docs.microsoft.com/en-gb/azure/aks/private-clusters)

-## Do you want to isolate multiple internal workloads against each other?
+## Do you want to isolate multiple internal workloads against each other ?

 Objective: